MicrosoftDocs/dynamics365smb-docs/business-central/finance-analyze-cash-flow.md

 author: bholtorf

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera ms.date: 01/13/2020 ms.author: bholtorf
+ms.search.keywords: money flow, expense and income, liquidity, cash receipts minus cash payments, Cartera ms.date: 04/01/2021 ms.author: bholtorf

 ---
 # Analyzing Cash Flow in Your Company
-As they say, cash is king.
-The charts on the Accountant Role Center provide insight that can help you make solid decisions about what to do with your cash.
+The charts on the Accountant Role Center provide insights that can help you make solid decisions about what to do with your cash.

 | To answer questions like these | Use this chart |
 | --- | --- |